-Lastly, I think we needed more time between rounds than I normally provide.
+Lesion #3: Let the taste buds reset.
+I think we needed more time between rounds than I normally provide.
 The higher levels of acidity fatigued our palates faster than I anticipated, so the wines of the second round were duller than they really were.

 Despite all this, I think the 2021 PM from Three Creeks was outstanding.
 If anybody else samples one, let me know what you thought!

 Sparkling wine is one of the fasted-growing segments in the beverage industry, and Virginia is no different.